esperanceengineer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permisisons: add execute to all subdirectories
 12-directories_permissions: create the directory with set permissions
-13-change_group: change the group owner for the file
+13-change_group: change the group owner for the file 100-change_owner_and_group; change owner nd group of the file
+101-symbolic_link_permissions: add the permissions for symbolic_link
+102-if_only: change the owner of the file if the current user matches
+103-Star_Wars: script that play star wars iv episode